Why Service Businesses Miss Calls (And How to Fix It)

 1. You're on the Job

-When you're under a house fixing pipes, on a roof in 100-degree heat, or elbow-deep in an electrical panel, answering the phone isn't an option.
+When you're under a house fixing pipes, on a roof in extreme heat, or elbow-deep in an electrical panel, answering the phone isn't an option.
 Yet that's exactly when customers are calling.

 2. Peak Demand Times